Murder of Jong-Ok Shin: Omar Benguit

 Omar Benguit (عمر بن غيث) was born in Morocco.
 He moved to the United Kingdom as a child, receiving British citizenship and later living in Hampshire and Dorset.
 Before his arrest, he was living in Bournemouth and had a history of drug addiction and minor criminal offences, which featured prominently in the prosecution’s case.

-Benguit was tried three times between 2003 and 2005, being convicted of Shin’s murder at the third trial and sentenced to life imprisonment with a minimum term of 20 years.
-His conviction was upheld on appeal in 2005 and again after review by the Criminal Cases Review Commission (CCRC) in 2014.

-His case has since attracted attention from campaigners and journalists who argue that another individual, convicted murderer Danilo Restivo, may have been responsible for the killing.
+Since conviction, his case has since attracted attention from campaigners and journalists who argue that another individual, convicted murderer Danilo Restivo, may have been responsible for the killing.
 The CCRC has stated that it continues to consider the case.

-Incident
+The Crime

-On the night of 11–12 July 2002, Jong-Ok Shin went out with friends in Bournemouth and left a nightclub shortly after 02:00, walking toward the Charminster area.
-Near Malmesbury Park Road she parted from a friend and continued alone.
-At about 02:50 she was attacked from behind and stabbed three times.
+On the evening of 11 July 2002, Jong-Ok Shin went out with friends in Bournemouth and left a nightclub called Elements shortly after 02:00 on 12 July to return home.
+In Malmesbury Park Road, a quiet side-street off Charminster Road, she parted from a friend and continued to walk on alone.
+At 02:50 she was attacked from behind and stabbed three times.
 Neighbours summoned emergency services and Shin was taken to Poole Hospital, where she died at 03:40 on 12 July 2002.
 Before losing consciousness she told police and medical staff that her attacker was a man wearing a mask who ran away.
+A Home Office pathologist concluded that Shin had been stabbed three times in the back with considerable force, fracturing ribs and causing fatal internal bleeding.
+She had no defensive injuries, indicating a surprise attack from behind.

 The murder prompted public sympathy and media attention in Bournemouth.
 Flowers and messages were left near the scene, and local officials expressed condolences to Shin’s family and the South Korean student community.
 The director of the Anglo-European School of English, where Shin had been studying, described her as “a very nice girl” and said the school was cooperating fully with police inquiries.